ritza-co/Codecov/CodeCov Draft.md

 ![Codecov extension validate notice](./images/codecov-extension-validate-notice.png)

-You can now commit these changes and view the changes in you Codecov dashboard after the pipelines have completed.
+You can now commit these changes and view the changes in your Codecov dashboard after the pipelines have been completed.

 To see some more advanced usage of the Codecov YAML, see the [documentation](https://docs.codecov.com/docs/codecov-yaml).